mishra-bhavya/my-first-chatbot/README.md

 ### "Failed to get response"
 - Make sure the backend server is running
 - Check that the API endpoint URL is correct
-- Verify your Gemini API key is valid
+- Verify your OpenAI API key is valid

 ### CORS Issues
 - The backend includes CORS middleware to allow cross-origin requests